lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Configuration proxy (host:port)`

-If a proxy server is required to reach the configuration server, enter its :samp:`{host}:{port}` here, otherwise leave this blank.
+If the configuration URL can be reached directly, leave this blank; otherwise, if a proxy server is required to reach the configuration URL, enter its :samp:`{host}:{port}` (for example :samp:`proxy.myuniversity.edu:8080`).

 ------------------
 Preservation Group